silaspe/maths/docs/group_theory.md

 Also, you're probably wondering the same thing I was wondering at the time: what is $\text{Q}_8$?
 Answer: it's a group of eight quaternions being $1$, $-1$, $i$, $-i$, $j$, $-j$, $k$, and $-k$ with the operation of multiplication.

 I remember thinking one day at the playground $1.5$ or $2.5$ years ago that these eight are closed under multiplication, but I never really thought they would be a group.
+I even made a times table!

 $777$ Lines.

-Also, here's the full multiplication table:
+Also, here's the full ∘ table:

-$$ \begin{bmatrix} ∘ & 1 & -1 & i & -i & j & -j & k & -k \\
+$$ \begin{matrix} ∘ & 1 & -1 & i & -i & j & -j & k & -k \\
 1 & 1 & -1 & i & -i & j & -j & k & -k \\
 -1 & -1 & 1 & -i & i & -j & j & -k & k \\
 i & i & -i & -1 & 1 & k & -k & -j & j \\